-The block model has cell sizes of 5m (East) by 10m (North) by 2.5m (RL), with subcells to $1m \times 1m \times 0.5m$.
-The block model is rotated 41° to align with the strike of the orebody.
+The block model has cell sizes of 5m (East) by 10m (North) by 2.5m (RL), with subcells to $1m \times 1m \times 0.5m$ .
+The block model is rotated $41^{\circ}$ to align with the strike of the orebody.

-Density data has been reviewed and has been assigned as for the previous 2013 tantalum resource model, based on geology and oxidation state.
-In practice all of the Li2O mineralised pegmatite remaining after mining is fresh.
+Density data has been reviewed and in the Cassiterite Pit area has been assigned as for the previous 2013 tantalum resource model, based on geology and oxidation state.
+In practice all of the $Li_2O$ mineralised pegmatite remaining after mining is fresh.
+Analysis of new geophysical logging of the MRL drill holes has allowed a revision of the density in the Cassiterite North East area to $2.80 \, t/m^3$ .